silicon-heaven/shv-doc/src/shvrpcconcepts.md

 ### User ID

-Sometimes devices want to record in their logs who triggered some of their methods.
-It can be, for example, when some error state is cleared.
-The information about user, who called that method, is normally known by the brokers on the way but not by the final device, because it gets only user's access level.
-And thus SHV RPC provides an optional way to propagate this info to it.
+Sometimes, devices may want to keep track of which user triggered specific methods, for example, when an error state is cleared.
+While the brokers handling the request usually know the user's identity, the device itself typically only receives the user’s access level, not the full identity.
+To address this, SHV RPC provides an optional mechanism for passing user identification all the way to the device.
+This is done by including an additional `UserId` field in the RPC request’s meta table, set to either an empty string or the client’s system login name.
+As the message passes through brokers, each broker appends its own user identification to the `UserId` value, separated by semicolons.
+By the time the message reaches the device, it contains a complete chain of all users involved in the request.

-To enable it the client sending request must add additional `ClientId` field to the RPC message's meta table with empty string value.
-Brokers on the way extend this value by their user's identification (appended after comma).
-The device thus gets full range of all users used to access it.
-Devices can signal the need for this field with `UserIDRequired` error.
+If a device requires this field for logging or auditing purposes, it can signal this by responding with the `UserIDRequired` error.

 ### Unreliability of the message exchange